5 dogs reunited with Indiana soldiers who helped rescue them

-SHELBYVILLE— On Wednesday, at a Shelbyville hotel, a group of five dogs known as the "The Fab Five” were reunited with the U.S. Army soldiers who rescued and cared for them on a remote military base in Africa.
+At an Indiana hotel on Wednesday, a group of dogs known as the "The Fab Five" were reunited with the U.S. Army soldiers who rescued and cared for them on a remote military base in Africa.

 “We had to rely on locals to help with donkeys, boats, push carts, anything possible to get them out of that area,” said Niki Dawson, with Paws of War.